 WorldCare República Dominicana is a strategic partner of WorldCare, helping deliver the

-Manager and Founding Partner of Medical Motion, has been instrumental in making it possible to establish WorldCare DR.
+Francesco Fino, as manager and founding partner of Medical Motion, has been instrumental in making it possible to establish WorldCare DR.

 Thank you, Dr. Sharif.
 See you in the DR!